quantumlib/OpenFermion/README.rst

     *OpenFermion: The Electronic Structure Package for Quantum Computers*. arXiv preprint.
 2017.

-We are happy to include future contributors as authors on later release papers.
+We are happy to include future contributors as authors on later releases.

 Disclaimer